 If you find yourself in Hiroshima, take the train to the old sake brewing town of Saijo.
 You can get a walking map at the train station to visit several old sake breweries.
 Each offers samples and info on the area history.
 One of my favorite stops!

-http://www.cascadianabroad.com/tag/hiroshima/ about 1 month agoAnswered by Cascadian Abroad via WorldNomads.com
+http://www.cascadianabroad.com/tag/hiroshima/ 3 months agoAnswered by Cascadian Abroad via WorldNomads.com

 I remember some fascinating fishing villages towards North end of Okinawa.
 Near or beyond Monza Beach?

 I was there long ago.
-The had just opened wildlife exhibit near highway heading north and before underwater observatory was built near Monza Beach! about 1 month agoAnswered by Steven via WorldNomads.com
+The had just opened wildlife exhibit near highway heading north and before underwater observatory was built near Monza Beach!
+3 months agoAnswered by Steven via WorldNomads.com

-I really enjoyed seeing the firefly squid in the Toyoma Bay. stayed in a little town near Americawa. truly unique and enjoyable. they take a tour boat out around 2 a.m. there is also a museum for the squid and a small restaurant that serves the squid and other foods. (i had the fried glass shrimp). very interesting. about 1 month agoAnswered by Vicki Frigo via WorldNomads.com
+I really enjoyed seeing the firefly squid in the Toyoma Bay. stayed in a little town near Americawa. truly unique and enjoyable. they take a tour boat out around 2 a.m. there is also a museum for the squid and a small restaurant that serves the squid and other foods. (i had the fried glass shrimp). very interesting.
+3 months agoAnswered by Vicki Frigo via WorldNomads.com